PaperPrototype/Intro-Coding-and-Computers/04 - Shell + Compiling/Notes/english.md

 Interpreter
-- a program that reads through text-based-code and interprets it and translates the code into actual work.
+- a program that reads through text-based-code and interprets it and "does" what the code says.

 Compiler
-- a program that converts text-based-code into assembly instructions.
+- a program that converts text-based-code into assembly instructions for a processor.
 - compilers explained well https://www.calleluks.com/the-four-stages-of-compiling-a-c-program/

 Assembler
-- a program that takes ASCII text assembly instructions and converts it into 0s and 1s assembly, called "machine code".
+- a program that takes text readable assembly instructions and converts it into 0s and 1s assembly, called "machine code".

 Linker
 - a program that takes our written machine code (0s and 1s assembly) and combines it with some other persons machine code.